MikaPetteriLundgren/Arduino-ArduinoTempLogger/README.md

-ArduinoTempLogger
+Arduino-Temp-Logger
 =================

+Arduino temperature logger is a wireless temperature measurement unit which will send measured temperature values via 433MHz RF link to Arduino gateway.
+The Arduino gateway will pass the measurement values to Domoticz via MQTT protocol.

-ArduinoTempLogger sketch will need following HW and SW libraries to work:
+Arduino-Temp-Logger sketch will need following HW and SW libraries to work:

 **HW**